Frank Capone: Takeover of Cicero

 In 1923, Chicago voters elected a new mayor, William Dever, who proceeded to crack down on Torrio, the Capone brothers, and their South Side Gang.
 In response, Torrio tasked Al with creating speakeasies, brothels, and illegal gambling dens in Cicero, a Chicago suburb.
 Within a year, Capone had placed the Cicero city manager Joseph Z. Klenha and the town committeemen on the gang payroll.
 Frank Capone's job was to represent the gang in its dealings with the Cicero town council.
 Frank was mild-mannered compared to his brother Al, projecting the image of a respectable businessman, and always dressed in a neat suit.

 In the April 1, 1924 Cicero municipal election, Democratic Party politicians mounted a serious election challenge to Republican Klenha and his associates.
 To protect the gang's political control of Cicero, Frank unleashed a wave of terror on the city.
 He sent South Side Gang members to the polling booths with submachine guns and sawed-off shotguns to make sure that local residents "voted right".
 Uncooperative voters were assaulted and blocked from voting.
 Frank led an attack on an opponent's campaign headquarters, ransacking his office and assaulting several campaign workers.
 One campaign worker was shot in both legs and detained with eight other campaign workers, to be released when Election Day was over.

 Death and police reinforcements

-As the election day turmoil progressed, outraged Cicero citizens petitioned Cook County Judge Edmund J. Jareki for help.
+As the election day turmoil progressed, outraged Cicero citizens petitioned Cook County Judge Edmund K. Jarecki for help.
 The Chicago Police Department (CPD) sent 70 plainclothes officers to Cicero to maintain order at the polls and Jarecki swore them in as deputy sheriffs.
 The CPD officers did not arrive on the streets of Cicero until late afternoon, at which point they had little effect on the election-related violence.